Zoroastrian-Digital-Humanities/Artefacts/CONTRIBUTING.md

   cd Artefacts
   ```

-Otherwise, open the repository with GitHub Desktop.
+Otherwise, open the repository with `GitHub Desktop`.

 ## Working with VS Code